 In the first step of the grievance procedure, every effort shall be made to settle the dispute with the designated local supervisor.
-The aggrieved employee shall have the right to have his/her steward present at such a discussion.
+The aggrieved employee shall have the right to have their steward present at such a discussion.
 If the dispute is not resolved orally, the aggrieved employee may submit a written grievance, through the union steward, to Step 2 of the grievance procedure.
-Where the aggrieved employee is a steward, he/she shall not, where possible, act as a steward in respect of his/her own grievance but shall submit the grievance through another steward or union staff representative.
+Where the aggrieved employee is a steward, they shall not, where possible, act as a steward in respect of their own grievance but shall submit the grievance through another steward or union staff representative.